moveslikejaekyu/Portfolio/README.md

    In this code, stopwords.words('english') means words like 'a','the','is' etc, stopwords.words('spanish') means words like 'a','the','is' etc with spanish.
 And single_words is a my own list of words not contained in stopwords but should be erased from extracted tweets.
 I just made it because i worried that i can miss some words except stopwords.
 After running counter code, i add some words to single_words if i notice unimportant words in the result of counter.

    </br>
-After using removing punctuation code, i can get tweet sentences consist of words which are excluded unimportant words for getting hacktivist's words.
+After using removing punctuation code, i can get tweet sentences consist of words which are excluded unimportant words for getting hacktivist's words. </br>
 </br>

    ![result_removing](result_removing.png)

  </br>
 Finally i created code that creates a list of the most frequently used words with pandas series.
-This result is very important in my project because i use this words and numbers again until end of the project to figure out graphs, compare numbers of one word between users etc. It is no exaggeration to say that creating this code accounts for half of the project.
+This result is very important in my project because i use this words and numbers again until end of the project to figure out graphs, compare numbers of one word between users etc. It is no exaggeration to say that creating this code accounts for half of the project.</br>
   </br>

    ![counter](counter.png)

    </br>
 Additionally i created code that creates a list of the most frequently used hashtags which they use and usernmae they advert.
 Because of using removing punctuation, i can't figure out numbers of hashtags and usernames.
-Because the punction elimates special characters like @,#,$,& etc. So i have to add new sentences from counter code and change some sentences.
+Because the punction elimates special characters like @,#,$,& etc. So i have to add new sentences from counter code and change some sentences.</br>
 </br>

    ![hashtag](hashtag.png)